 Audits and review sessions are a great way to protect your organization and reduce risk.
 Involve the right people in this process, develop your PCI compliance plan, stay consistent, and use visuals to help everyone collaborate.

 How your cloud architecture fits together can be difficult to imagine.
 Providing your organization with cloud architecture diagrams ensures everyone in the compliance discussion is on the same page and can quickly spot issues and flag elements that need rework.
 Import your cloud architecture data and visualize your cloud environments so you have constant visibility into what exists.

-With Lucidchart Cloud Insights, you can automatically visualize your cloud architecture as a diagram by simply connecting to your AWS, GCP, or Azure accounts.
+With Lucidscale, you can automatically visualize your cloud architecture as a diagram by simply connecting to your AWS, GCP, or Azure accounts.
 You can collaborate with your teams to tackle your cloud initiatives, including your organization’s PCI compliance.

 You can even maintain and prove compliance during audits and certifications by submitting an up-to-date network diagram as evidence.